Cunard Building (New York City): Great Hall

 The Great Hall extends about 185 ft from east to west and is about 74 ft wide.
 It contains several Beaux-Arts design elements, including a symmetrical plan, transverse axes, a central dome, and various walled-off areas.
-The features are reminiscent of Roman bathhouses and the treatment of the artwork resembles that at the Villa Madama's loggia in Italy.
+The features are reminiscent of Roman bathhouses, and the treatment of the artwork resembles that at the Villa Madama's loggia in Italy.
+During the building's design process, Thomas Hastings of Carrère and Hastings had recommended using the Villa Madama as an inspiration for the Great Hall's shape.
 When completed, the Great Hall was described as "the largest of its kind" in the United States and was compared to the waiting rooms of railroad terminals.
 One source described the Great Hall as being the "size of a six-story building covering nearly six city lots".

 It includes three separate vaults.
 The central vault is 65 ft tall with a diameter of 70 ft.
 There are large arched windows or "luminary squares" at the ends of its diagonal axes, under which are Ionic columns.
 Flanking the main dome are two spaces with rectangular rib vaults, which extend the hall to the west and east.
 There are additional arched openings through the west and east walls of the Great Hall: the former leads to a window facing Greenwich Street, while the latter leads to the lobby.
 As built, the hall was overlooked by wrought-iron balconies on the east wall, designed by Yellin.
 When the Great Hall was in operation, there were counters for ticket sales, as well as waiting lounges with wood paneling.
+The different sections of the Great Hall were known as the Freight Distribution Hall and the Bill of Ladling Hall.

 The ceiling of the Great Hall contains maritime-themed frescoes, which Winter painted using the fresco-secco method.
 These murals depicted maritime activity and, according to Winter, depicted "the age-old romance of the sea or the lure of travel".
 Barry Faulkner painted murals of maps into the walls of the Great Hall's niches, depicting the routes operated by the Cunard Line.
 The pendentives of the Great Hall's dome include depictions of oceanic explorers Leif Erikson, Christopher Columbus, Sebastian Cabot, and Francis Drake.
 On the Great Hall's floor is a marble compass surrounded by a bronze frieze, designed by John Gregory as an "allegory of the sea".